 The World of the Family.

-This are no words to describe what is seen when one Walks Between the Worlds.
-No two Worlds are exactly alike and some are as opposite as night and day.
+There are no words to describe what is seen when one Walks Between the Worlds.
+No two Worlds are exactly alike and some are as opposite as oil and water.
 The words of one world do not signify in another.
 Close your eyes and think of what is terrible, and in another World know that it is good.
+Not only called good, but truly good.
 Think of what is good, and know that in another World it is terrible.

-There is only one Absolute in the Beyond.
+There is only one Absolute in the All.

 All agree that the World of the Family is horrible beyond all other horrors.